cloudsimplus/cloudsimplus/docs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletSchedulerAbstract.rst

    The estimated time is not a future simulation time but a time interval that the Cloudlet is expected to finish.

+   The estimated time is not a future simulation time but a time interval that the Cloudlet is expected to finish.

    :param rcl: cloudlet to get the estimated finish time
    :param currentTime: current simulation time
    :return: the estimated finish time of the given cloudlet